Tournament (medieval): Jousting

-As has been said, jousting formed part of the tournament event from as early a time as it can be observed.
-It was an evening prelude to the big day, and was also a preliminary to the grand charge on the day itself.
+Jousting formed part of the tournament event from as early a time as it can be observed.
+It was an evening prelude to the big day and was also a preliminary to the melee.
 In the 12th century, jousting was occasionally banned in tournaments.
-The reasons given are that it distracted knights from the main event, and allowed a form of cheating.
-Count Philip of Flanders made a practice in the 1160s of turning up armed with his retinue to the preliminary jousts, and then declining to join the mêlée until the knights were exhausted and ransoms could be swept up.
+The reasons given are that it distracted knights from the main event and allowed a form of cheating.
+Count Philip of Flanders made a practice in the 1160s of turning up armed with his retinue to the preliminary jousts and then declining to join the mêlée until the knights were exhausted and ransoms could be swept up.

-But jousting had its own devoted constituency by the early 13th century, and in the 1220s it began to have its own exclusive events outside the tournament.
+Jousting had its own devoted constituency by the early 13th century, and in the 1220s it began to have its own exclusive events outside the tournament.
 The biographer of William Marshal observed c.1224 that in his day noblemen were more interested in jousting than tourneying.
 In 1223, we have the first mention of an exclusively jousting event, the Round Table held in Cyprus by John d'Ibelin, lord of Beirut.
 Round Tables were a 13th-century enthusiasm and can be reconstructed to have been an elimination jousting event.
 They were held for knights and squires alike.
 Other forms of jousting also arose during the century, and by the 14th century the joust was poised to take over the vacancy in aristocratic amusement caused by the decline of the tournament.